neajul/New-Dependencies/Writing/New Dependencies.md

 When we didn't have a public program, we worked on the building: It had been gutted to the core and in the two years that it had been abandoned, it had decayed dramatically.
 After changing the locks, we cleared out the carcasses of the pigeons that had been trapped inside, cleaned the floors of their excrements, built a toilet for ours, pumped out the water from the crawlspace beneath, built a bar, set up internet throughout the building (stolen from the hotel across the street), built living rooms and bed rooms, furnished it all, and cleaned—everything, endless amounts of times.
 Hardly any of us had ever squatted before, let alone on this scale and without the unconditional and selfless support and expertise from helpers, friends and members of the squatting scene, we could have never pulled any of it off.

 Whatever time was left, we spent in meetings.
 We had to organize and decide on events, fill the sleeping schedule, plan the renovations, find legal representation, write public statements, apply for funding, talk to an endless stream of journalists, talk to the neighbors, invite activists and politicians, deny entry to other activists and politicians, form connections to other squats, talk to the owner and formulate a corona policy.
-We organized on the fly—we set up Signal groups and a Matrix server, learned hand signs, kept times and moderated meetings, argued and solved conflicts, did check-ins and kept notes of everything.
+We organized on the fly—we set up Signal groups and a Matrix server, learned hand signs, kept times, moderated meetings, argued and solved conflicts, did check-ins and kept notes of everything.
 We decided collectively—not simply by majority, but looking for consensus even in disagreement.

 We needed this place, and it needed us.
 We were starting to neglect the lives we had outside of Hotel Mokum—it was consuming us.
-After around a month we came together in an *emo meeting* to discuss the emotional aspects of our involvements.
+After a month we came together in an *emo meeting* to discuss the emotional aspects of our involvements.
 It was important to create this space for us to listen to each other, let each other air grievances and send each other messages of support.
-Unanimously, we agreed that this first month had been one of the most fulfilling months of our lives, but we had all known that before.
+Unanimously, we agreed that this month had been one of the most fulfilling months of our lives, but we had all known that before.
 That had been the collective experience.
 At the emo meeting we acknowledged what happened outside of it.
 For a few hours the collective collapsed into a collection of individuals, each with their own, unique experience, with complaints, insecurities and dirty apartments.

 One by one we assured each other, complimented each other on *good shares*.
-It was emotional and wholesome.
+It was emotional and supportive.
 A lot of us hadn't known each other before the action, but in this moment of allowing ourselves to be vulnerable in front of each other, it felt like we had been doing this for years.
 We had become nodes in a (support) network, but far from autonomous, our network, in turn, was just a node in an even larger network.
 As someone put it, outside the doors was a now city, not just a collection of houses.
 Utterly dependent on each other's solidarity, we knew that we *could* depend on each other, and that these new dependencies were dependencies we had chosen ourselves.

 [^601]: https://pakmokumterug.nl/
 [^602]: https://radar.squat.net/en/amsterdam/jeffreys-cinemas

-### Notes

-- we got evicted

-* Necessity: we are not doing this for fun.
-What is our motivation?
-What is the distinction?
-Why am I writing this, to cover my ass or for understanding?
-* why did we squat in the first place?
-  * **actually i think that can be explained in the part below**

-* i removed the part about us being white etc, should i bring that back in?
-* we got eveicted, it's over, i need to put that in.